-Coastal Hazards and Resiliency Planning
+Coastal Hazards

-Projects under this category should help coastal communities plan, prepare, and mitigate for risks associated with coastal hazards, including impacts from storms, flooding, erosion and harmful NPS pollution conditions.
+Projects under this category should help coastal communities plan, prepare, and mitigate for risks associated with coastal hazards, including impacts from storms, flooding, erosion and harmful nonpoint source (NPS) pollution conditions.
+These projects may also increase the percentage of coastal communities implementing management practices to improve resilience and/or increase public awareness of hazards.

 Projects should address land use, environmental, NPS and hazard mitigation concerns to reduce a community's vulnerability to coastal hazards.
 Projects should also strive to strengthen local capacity to provide effective coastal management in preparing for and responding to hazard events.
 Applicants are encouraged to collaborate with regional partners to develop comprehensive plans and projects that will provide widespread benefits instead of site-specific enhancements.